Look, Zoom, Understand: The Robotic Eyeball for Embodied Perception: Introduction

 \section{Introduction}

-In recent years, VLMs ~\citep{liu2023visual,hurst2024gpt4o,team2023gemini,bai2025qwen25vltechnicalreport,alayrac2022flamingo} have dramatically advanced zero-shot recognition, instruction following, visual question answering, and multimodal reasoning.
-Modern VLMs already “understand what is in an image” to a degree that shifts the primary bottleneck in many embodied settings away from semantic inference quality towards the upstream process of acquiring the right visual evidence.
-Crucially, nearly all prevailing VLM paradigms still assume passively supplied, information-sufficient, static images as input; they do not decide where to look, at what scale to sense, or how to adaptively reallocate limited pixel, time, and sensing resources.
+In recent years, Vision-Language Models (VLMs)~\cite{liu2023visual,hurst2024gpt4o,team2023gemini,bai2025qwen25vltechnicalreport,alayrac2022flamingo} have dramatically advanced zero-shot recognition, instruction following, visual question answering, and multimodal reasoning.
+Modern VLMs already ``understand what is in an image'' to a degree that shifts the primary bottleneck in many embodied settings away from semantic inference quality towards the upstream process of acquiring the right visual evidence.
+Crucially, nearly all prevailing VLM paradigms still assume passively supplied, information-sufficient, static images as input.
+They operate as passive observers, lacking the agency to decide where to look, at what scale to sense, or how to adaptively reallocate limited pixel, time, and sensing resources to resolve ambiguity.

-In robotics, however, perception is not a one-shot encoding problem but a sequential, resource-constrained decision process.
-A robot situated in a cluttered, dynamic workspace must actively resolve uncertainty: (i) explore wide regions to localize candidate objects, then (ii) allocate as high a resolution as possible to fine-grained attributes (e.g., labels, connectors, tool tips, buttons), while (iii) strictly adhering to actuation, pixel, latency, and energy budgets.
-Fixed monocular/RGB-D cameras—even when coupled with powerful VLM backbones—inherently interleave information redundancy (large low-value background areas) with critical detail omissions (small, task-decisive structures).
-As a result, conventional VLM-based pipelines underperform on precision-sensitive tasks such as manipulation targeting, inspection, and conditional verification (e.g., “Is the small red toggle in the OFF position?”), despite excelling at global scene summarization.
+In real-world embodied scenarios, however, perception is rarely a one-shot encoding problem; it is a sequential, resource-constrained decision process.
+Robots frequently need to perceive distant, fine-grained details—such as reading small text on a medicine bottle, identifying a specific tool connector, or verifying the state of a tiny toggle switch—to make informed decisions.
+Relying on physical locomotion to approach these targets is highly inefficient in terms of time, energy, and path planning overhead.
+Current systems attempt to meet these demands with fixed sensors.
+Yet fixed monocular or RGB-D cameras—even when coupled with powerful VLM backbones—inherently interleave information redundancy (large low-value background areas) with critical detail omissions.
+They cannot resolve distant text or small task-decisive structures without sacrificing wide-area coverage.
+As a result, conventional VLM-based pipelines underperform on precision-sensitive tasks, despite excelling at global scene summarization.

-This divergence exposes a structural gap: semantic reasoning has outpaced perceptual action.
-To bridge it, semantic intent expressed in language must be tightly coupled with viewpoint, scale, and attentional control.
-We thus advocate reframing language-conditioned visual perception in robots from passive inference to language-guided active acquisition—turning “answering about what is seen” into “deciding what to see next to reduce task-relevant uncertainty.”